mParticle/docs/src/pages/integrations/rtb-house/audience/index.md

 ---
-title: Event
+title: Audience
 ---

-<a href="https://www.rtbhouse.com/" target="_blank">RTB House</a> is State-of-the-art retargeting, powered by deep learning, made to achieve your digital campaign goals.
+[RTB House](https://www.rtbhouse.com/) is State-of-the-art retargeting, powered by deep learning, made to achieve your digital campaign goals.

 ## Prerequisites

 1. In order to connect your RTB House account to mParticle you must receive a `Tagging Hash` value.
 Please reach out to your RTB House account manager to receive a tagging hash.
-2. Using the `Tagging Hash`, configure the RTB House Event integration via mParticle's integrations directory.
+2. Using the `Tagging Hash`, configure the RTB House Audience integration via mParticle's integrations directory.

-## Supported Platforms

-* Android
-* Data Feeds
-* iOS
-* Web

 ## Supported Identities